CIS-566-Fall-2021/hw04-l-systems/README.md

 ![image](high_apples.PNG)
 ![image](low_apples.PNG)

+## Final Touches
+I also implemented textures by loading in images and using UV coordinates to project them on to the meshes.
+I uploaded 2 different textures for both apples and leaves and set a probility to a random value to increase variation.
+Additionally I added fbm clouds to background's flat shader to add a bit more detail to the overall image.

 ## Resources
 https://synesenom.github.io/ran/
 I used this library to generate a seeded random number in order to generate the same number every time the function is called.